 In cases of alleged violations of the academic honesty code in honors projects, theses or dissertations, a faculty member who was not part of the original honors, thesis or dissertation committee may be appointed by the head of the academic unit to investigate.
 The investigation will be conducted in accordance with the policies stated above for Category II violations and under the guidance of the detailed procedures developed by each unit.
 In addition to possible sanctions mentioned above, there may be other sanctions as deemed appropriate, such as notation on the transcript; requiring students/graduates to revise and resubmit honors projects, theses or dissertations for approval; and/or revocation of the degree or honors.

 Right to Appeal

 A student or instructor may appeal the final decision of the Academic Honesty Committee after a Category 2 hearing has been concluded.
-Appeals must be submitted, in writing, to the Dean of the Thomas J. Watson School of Engineering and Applied Science within 14 days of the date of the hearing decision letter.
+Appeals must be submitted, in writing, to the Dean of the Thomas J. Watson College of Engineering and Applied Science within 14 days of the date of the hearing decision letter.
 Appeals will be considered only if one or more of the following applies:

 - Procedural Error (if the error is substantive enough to alter the Committee’s decision)

 - New information exists that is significant and/or was not available at the time of the hearing

 - Sanction/Penalty is not commensurate with the violation